mrgaaron/docs/source/reference/methods/write.rst

 Deleting data
 -------------

-.. method:: deleteDataPoints(start, stop)
+.. method:: deleteDataPoints(device, sensor, start, stop)

+   Delete a range of data points for a given sensor.

    :endpoint: ``DELETE /v2/devices/:devicekey/sensors/:sensorkey/datapoints``

    :arg DateTime start: Beginning of time range to delete (inclusive)
    :arg DateTime stop: End of time range to delete (exclusive)

    :returns: The number of data points that were deleted

-   Delete a range of data points for a given sensor.